 The purpose of the HEE Supported Return to Training Guidance (SuppoRTT) is to improve patient safety and quality of care, whilst giving trainees an opportunity to regain their confidence and previously acquired skills more quickly and safely.

-The SuppoRTT Guidance is designed to be flexible and take into account the differing nature and length of absence, as well as the Speciality and stage of your training, to ensure that the you can safely and confidently return and practice within your training programme.
+The SuppoRTT Guidance is designed to be flexible and take into account the differing nature and length of absence, as well as the specialty and stage of your training, to ensure that you can safely and confidently return and practice within your training programme.

 If you have been absent for a period of 3 months or over, it’s strongly recommended that you follow the SuppoRTT structures and procedures.
 It has been designed to be flexible and take into account the differing nature and length of absence, as well as the specialty and stage of training, to ensure that you can safely return and practice within your training programme.